Chau999/chau999.github.io/tabs/research_group.md

 [//]: # (<a href="../assets/research_group/recruitment_letter.pdf">here</a>.)

 <p align="justify">
-Our mission is to advance the theory and practice of Epistemic Machine Learning---developing intelligent systems that not only recognise the limitation of their knowledge, but also be able to communicate their insights and effectively collaborate with human users.
+Our mission is to advance the theory and practice of Epistemic Machine Learning---developing intelligent systems that can recognise the limitation of their knowledge, be able to communicate their insights, and effectively collaborate with human users.
 To reach this goal, our research is structured around three major directions,</p>